okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Content Security Policy update

 To improve our security and protect against Cross-Site Scripting (XSS) attacks, we are expanding the use of [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to include when requests come from custom domains on non-customizable pages. <!--OKTA-567669 -->

 #### Interaction Code flow supports Native SSO

-The Interaction Code flow now supports the device_sso scope that you can use to perform Native SSO.
+The Interaction Code flow now supports the `device_sso` scope that you can use to perform Native SSO.
 This scope allows you to obtain an interaction code and exchange it for tokens and a device secret.
 See [Implement authorization by grant type](https://developer.okta.com/docs/guides/implement-grant-type/interactioncode/main/). <!--OKTA-551724 -->

 #### Bugs fixed in 2023.01.2

-* Requests made with an empty Origin header returned a 500 error response.
+* Requests made with an empty Origin header returned an HTTP 500 error response.
 (OKTA-449621)

 * Requests to assign a custom role to a user or group returned a generic Bad Request error when the required role or resource-set property was missing.
 (OKTA-538237)